danprince/ljsp/README.md

 # jsxpr
-[Lisp in your language.][1]

-A lisp implemented using arrays and functions in Javascript.
+A toy Lisp implemented using arrays and functions in Javascript.
 If you're wondering why such an abomination exists, then go check out [the blog post][1] that is responsible for its inception.

 ## Examples
 ```js